dell/terraform-provider-redfish/docs/resources/storage_volume.md

   // Whether or not to encrypt the virtual disk, default to false
-  // Once a virtual disk is set to encrypted status it cannot be changed encrypted = true
+  // Once a virtual disk is set to encrypted status it cannot be changed
+  // This flag is only supported on firmware levels 6 and above encrypted = true

   lifecycle {